Subcutaneous ketamine for analgesia

 Do I see side effects?

 Very rarely.
-The dose is so low (0.5 mg/kg = analgesia versus 3-5 mg/kg = anaesthesia).
+The dose is so low (0.5 mg/kg = analgesia versus 3-5 mg/kg = anaesthesia) and so we don't expect to see any of the effects we are familiar with from ketamine anaesthesia.
 I discuss this with owners and say that it would be very rare.
-Most report that the dog sleeps well after the injection.
+Most owners report that the dog sleeps well after the injection.

 Same dose in dogs & cats?